My Adventures At Climate Change Central

 My real impression of these shows was this:

-If, tomorrow, new research emerged, proving beyond any shadow of a doubt that global warming was false – and if people had the emotional strength to accept it – the crowd at these shows would not be ashamed.
-Rather, they’d stand up, look around at each other, and say, “Well, what should we do next?”
+If, tomorrow, new research emerged, proving beyond any shadow of a doubt that global warming was false, and if people had the emotional strength to accept it, the crowd at these shows would not be ashamed.
+Rather, they’d stand up, look around at each other, and say, “What’s next?”

 And so you have my experiences in the belly of the beast.
-You may want to think of this as breathless pronouncements are made by very impressive personages over the next year or two.
-I’m sure I will.
+You may want to think of them as you encounter breathless pronouncements from very impressive suits, predicting apocalyptic weather.

 Paul Rosenberg